mfx-inria/curvislicer/README.md

 It will automagically generate your gcode files.

 On Linux: you have to run every step by hand for now.
+A setting example for IceSL is provided (settings.lua).

 # Caution, this software can generate inappropriate trajectories for your printer that can damage it.